neutron-org/mainnet-assets/upgrades/v5.1.0/README.md

 - Release: https://github.com/neutron-org/neutron/releases/tag/v5.1.2

 This document describes the steps for validators and full node operators, to upgrade successfully to the Neutron v5.1.2 release.
 For more details on the release, please see the [release notes](https://github.com/neutron-org/neutron/releases/tag/v5.1.2).

+**NOTE: As part of their acquisition by Interchain, Skip is shifting focus away from Slinky maintenance and deprecating active market management.

+In order to continue effectively operating the oracle, v5.1.2 adds an operational multisig that will allow the Hadron Labs team to add new markets, and removes the old operational multisig owned by Skip.**

 ## Upgrade date